-- Click on the iPhone icon at the top iTunes panel.
+- Click on the iPhone icon at the top-left corner of the iTunes window.

 - You will see info about your device and its backups, indicating the time of the last backup and password management options.
 You can then see whether your backup is password-protected (there will be a check next to “Encrypt local backup”).
 You can uncheck the box, but it will require you to enter the backup password first (Surprise!).

-If you remember your iOS backup password, please enter it so that the app can load the data.
+If you remember your iPhone backup password, please enter it so that the app can load the data.
 You can also check “Save password” if you would like CopyTrans Contacts to remember your password for the next time.
-If you don’t, the simplest option would be to reset the iOS backup password and try loading your data again.
-It is higly recommended to have a new encryption and store your password in a safe place (for example, in a password manager).
+If you don’t, the simplest option would be to reset the password and try loading your data again.
+It is highly recommended to have a new encryption and store your password in a safe place (for example, in a password manager).

-CopyTrans Shelbee may ask you to enter the iOS backup password in two cases:
+CopyTrans Shelbee may ask you to enter the password in two cases:

-In this case, if you forgot the combination, you can simply reset your iOS backup password and try again.
+In this case, if you forgot the combination, you can simply reset your iPhone backup password and try again.

-If the best option for you is to reset your iOS backup password, here is how to do it:
+If the best option for you is to reset your password, here is how to do it:

-If this guide didn’t help you, feel free to reach out to out support team at firstname.lastname@example.org.
+If this guide didn’t help you, feel free to reach out to our support team at firstname.lastname@example.org.
 Please cover the following points:

 – the name of the program that you are using;